Mortgage bankers Vs mortgage brokers: why use a mortgage broker?

 Which one is better for you?

 Everybody is different and there is no right or wrong way to go about getting a mortgage.
-We can’t tell you which route you should take, but if you want to learn a bit more about Mortgage Advice Bureau and have a quick chat, please feel free to get in touch with us today and we’ll be more than happy to talk with you.
+We can’t tell you which route you should take, but if you want to receive honest, trustworthy mortgage advice and discover more about Mortgage Advice Bureau, please feel free to get in touch with us today and we’ll be more than happy to talk with you.

 Because we play by the book we want to tell you that…